-Mary McAleney was born on March 18, 1945, in Tuscaloosa, Alabama.
-After moving to and attending highschool in Maine, McAleney then went on the get her bachelor’s at Merrimac College.
-After she graduated, she moved back and taught high school in Maine at both St. Joseph’s and then at Catherine McAuley High School.
-After eight years of teaching, she decided to go into politics.
-During her tie in Maine politics, she worked for Senator Muskie’s ‘76 campaign, twenty-two years after her grandfather, Guy Twombly, Democratic State Committeeman from Waldo County, helped launch Senator Muskie’s first campaign for governor.
+Mary McAleney was born in Tuscaloosa, Alabama, but her family roots are deep in Maine.
+She attended high school in Maine, earned her bachelor’s degree at Merrimac College, and returned to Maine and taught high school in Maine at St. Joseph’s and Catherine McAuley High School.
+After eight years of teaching, she began a second career as a political and legislative staff member.
+She worked for Senator Muskie’s ‘76 campaign, twenty-two years after her grandfather, Guy Twombly, Democratic State Committeeman from Waldo County, helped launch Senator Muskie’s first campaign for governor.
 She also worked for state Senator Jim Tierney.
 She served in George Mitchell’s U.S. Senate office for ten years (1984-1994) and was his chief of staff.

-From 1995 until her retirement in 2007, Mary served as the district director for the small business administration in Massachusetts and Maine.
-She has also been the executive director of the Maine Irish heritage center.
-Mary also currently manages a thriving real estate business within Maine.
+From 1995 until her retirement in 2007, Mary was the district director for the U.S. Small Business Administration in Massachusetts and Maine.
+She has also been the executive director of the Maine Irish Heritage Center.
+Mary now manages her real estate business within Maine.

-Don Nicoll was born in Boston and has devoted his career to Maine since he graduated from Colby College and received an MA degree from Pennsylvania State University.
-He was executive secretary of the Maine Democratic Party (1954-56); administrative assistant to Congressman Frank M. Coffin (1957-60); and worked for Senator Muskie from 1961-71, first as legislative assistant and news secretary and for 10 years as an administrative assistant.
+Donald (“Don”) Nicoll was born in Boston and has devoted his career to Maine since he graduated from Colby College and received an MA degree from Pennsylvania State University.
+He was executive secretary of the Maine Democratic Party (1954-56); administrative assistant to Congressman Frank M. Coffin (1957-60); and worked for Senator Muskie from 1962 to 1972), first as legislative assistant and news secretary and for 9 years as his administrative assistant.
 He served as a senior advisor to Muskie from 1972-1996.
 Nicoll was chairman and CEO, Joint Operations Committee, New England Land Grant Universities (1973-75); vice president for planning and public affairs, Maine Medical Center (1975-86); and an independent program and policy consultant.
-He has led Maine state committees, commissions, and task-forces on government organization, state compensation policy, the mental health system, information technology, and telecommunications, and the Allagash Wilderness Waterway.
+He has led Maine state committees, commissions, and task forces on government organization, state compensation policy, the mental health system, information technology, and telecommunications, and the Allagash Wilderness Waterway.
 A founding member and former chair of the Muskie School Board of Visitors, he is the founding president and a current board member of the Allagash Wilderness Waterway Foundation.

 Amanda Rector has been the Maine State Economist since 2011.
-She graduated with a BA in Economics from Wellesley College and her Master's in Public Policy and Management from the Muskie School of Public Service at the University of Southern Maine.
+She graduated with a BA in Economics from Wellesley College and a Master's degree in Public Policy and Management from the Muskie School of Public Service at the University of Southern Maine.
 She is also a graduate of Maine Development Foundation’s Leadership Maine program.
 Amanda started working for the state in 2004 as an Economic Research Analyst with the Maine Department of Labor before spending time as an Economist and Senior Economist in the former State Planning Office.
 She is a member of the State of Maine’s Revenue Forecasting Committee and serves as the Governor’s liaison to the U.S. Census Bureau as well as serving on the advisory board for the New England Public Policy Center at the Federal Reserve Bank of Boston.
-Amanda is originally from mid-coast Maine and now lives in Union with her family.
+Amanda is originally from Camden, Maine, and now lives in Union with her husband and their two children.

-Malory Shaughnessy got her BA in economics and political science from the University of Missouri.
+Malory Shaughnessy earned her BA in economics and political science at the University of Missouri.
 She has worked in government extensively, including within Federal Congressional staff, Maine Legislature policy staff, and serving as a Cumberland County Commissioner.
-As a Commissioner, she served as President of the Maine County Commissioners Association and represented Maine Counties on the Board of Directors of the National Association of Counties.
-She also previously served as a member of the Public Health Work Group and State Coordinating Committee working to create a system for Public Health in Maine and was a founding member of the Cumberland Public Health District.
-Malory currently serves on the Board of Visitors for the Muskie School of Public Service and the Board of Directors for the Maine Women’s Lobby.
+As a Commissioner, she was President of the Maine County Commissioners Association and represented Maine Counties on the Board of Directors of the National Association of Counties.
+She previously served as a member of the Public Health Work Group and State Coordinating Committee working to create a system for Public Health in Maine and was a founding member of the Cumberland Public Health District.
+Malory currently is a member the Board of Visitors for the Muskie School of Public Service and the Board of Directors for the Maine Women’s Lobby.

 Linda Silka started her academic career at Oklahoma State University with a B.S. in Psychology.
 From there she continued to the University of Kansas with an MA in Psychology and then received a Ph.D. there in Social Psychology.
 Silka has had a rich professional career.
 For thirty years, Silka was a faculty member at the University of Massachusetts Lowell, where she directed the Center for Family, Work, Community, served as the Special Assistant to the Provost for Community Outreach and Partnerships, and was Professor of Regional Economic and Social Development.
 She has many years of experience in leading community-university research partnerships on environmental, economic development, and environmental health issues.
 She has conducted much research over her career and has been published extensively in multiple peer-reviewed publications including the Journal of the New England Board of Higher Education, Australasian Journal of Community Engagement, and Gateways: International Journal of Community Research and Engagement.
 Silka has been the Director of the University of Maine’s Margaret Chase Smith Policy Center.
 Silka is currently a Member and Fellow of both the American Psychological Association and the Society for the Psychological Study of Social Issues and is now a Senior Fellow at the University of Maine’s George Mitchell Center for Sustainability Solutions.

-Sullivan has had an impressive career.
+Sullivan has had a wide ranging career.
 She served as a program coordinator for Public Allies (1993-1995), and a project coordinator (1995-1996) for Leatrice H. Berman & Associates.
 She has also worked as the Chicago Safe Start Director for the City of Chicago.
 Upon moving to Maine Sullivan worked for the city of Portland as a Senior Policy Advisor, Public Health Department Director, and the Health Promotion Program Manager.
-And in 2009, she was awarded the Maine Public Health Association's Presidents' Award for exemplary service and commitment to the practice and profession of public health in Maine.
+In 2009, she was awarded the Maine Public Health Association's Presidents' Award for exemplary service and commitment to the practice and profession of public health in Maine.
 Currently, Sullivan works for BerryDunn as a Public Health Practice Lead.